jaredtgrogan/jaredtgrogan.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Jared Grogan, a second year PhD student in Columbia University's Economics Department.
+I am Jared Grogan, a fifth year PhD student in Columbia University's Economics department.
 My research interests include labor economics, public economics (education and crime) and economic history.
-While I have some projects currently in the works, none of them are in a state to be presented at this time.
+I am currently writing my dissertation on the labor economics of the trucking industry with emphasis on labor supply, driver turnover, and driver compensation.
 I will add abstracts for these projects as they become more developed.

 Background
 ======